The Secrets of Selling Furniture With Video

 Secret One: Know your product

+Knowledge is power.
 For retailers, product knowledge can be the key to higher sales.
 Without really knowing your merchandise, it can be difficult to show your customer how a particular product will address their needs.

 Having a thorough understanding of your inventory can allow salespeople to recognize and adapt a sales presentation for each customer.